BOSTON (CBS) – Medical Deductions

-The Child and Dependent Care Credit is available for expenses incurred during the lazy days of summer as well as throughout the rest of the year.
+Summer vacations are tough on working parents.
+Especially finding affordable alternative childcare.
+The Child and Dependent Care Credit is available for expenses incurred during these lazy days of summer as well as throughout the rest of the year.